 Across Trinidad & Tobago, the spoken word movement brings together words, rhythms, and a chance for people to express their deepest concerns.

-And the Bocas Lit Fest, working with the activist 2Cents Movement, is in the vanguard of developing the genre that provides a bridge between the oral tradition and the written word.
+The Bocas Lit Fest, working with the activist 2Cents Movement, is in the vanguard of developing the genre that provides a bridge between the oral tradition and the written word.
 The headline event is the First Citizens National Poetry Slam, with TT$80,000 for the top three poets.
-But our spoken word programmes also run year round.

 Courts Bocas Secondary Schools “Speak Out” Spoken Word Tour